-Now I'm not saying this is the most interesting and enjoyable exercises you'll play with a huge smile on your face.
-But, like everything in life if something good is worth getting, it requires some hard work and a bit of good old-fashioned grafting.
+Now, I'm not saying this is the most exciting and enjoyable exercise you'll play.
+However, like everything in life, if something good is worth getting, it requires some hard work and a bit of good old-fashioned grafting.

-Always make your fretting hand keep up with your strumming hand.
-Never the other way round.
+" Always make your fretting hand keep up with your strumming hand.
+Never the other way round."

 So trick your brain!

-Because we're always looking for the best ways to learn how to play guitar, if you're one of the smart ones, you'll know there's not one stand-alone fast and easy way to go about it.
+Because we're always looking for the best ways to learn how to play the guitar, if you're one of the smart ones, you'll know there's not one stand-alone fast and easy way to go about it.

-When practising the Windscreen Wiper method follow these guidelines:
+When practising the Windscreen Wiper method, follow these guidelines:

 · It's all about the metronome.
 Use this tool to keep you in time and help you see a definite progression in your speed.
 Log your steady tempo increases.

-To sum it up I'll end with one of the most crucial steps to getting faster, better sounding chord changes on guitar:
+To sum it up, I'll end with one of the most crucial steps to getting faster, better-sounding chord changes on guitar:

-Once you practice these tried-and-tested methods you have just learned everytime you pick up your guitar, your chord changes will start to sing out like an angel.
+Once you practice these tried-and-tested methods, you have just learned every time you pick up your guitar, your chord changes will start to sing out like an angel.

-It's really that simple.
+It's that simple.

 Follow these steps, and you'll surprise yourself at how quickly a chord change goes from feeling impossible to no big deal.

 So what are you waiting for?

-Have faith in yourself, and go for it…you CAN do it!
+Have faith in yourself, and go for it.
+You CAN do it!